amohammadiasl/cse15l-lab-reports/Lab5/LabReport5.md

 Thank you!

 #### EdStem TA respone: Re- Error when testing the reverse vowels method!
 Dear student, I was able to take a look at your `testReverseVowels1` method and it looks correct so that eliminates one source for the problem.
+My hint to you is to look within the reverseVowels method, and carefully observe the conditions in the inner while loops where vowel checking takes place.
+Consider the role of these conditions in determining when to move the start and end pointers.
+Pay attention to how the loop logic should respond to vowels and non-vowels.
+In other words, when do we move the right pointer and when do we right the left pointer with respect to a `Char` being a vowel or not being a vowel. <br>
+Let me know if that helps!